 ARTICLE IX - TERM AND TERMINATION

 Section 1.
-The term of this Agreement shall be effective on the date of execution by the County and will terminate upon the expiration of the five (5) year period that begins on the Project's Completion Date (as defined in the Scope of Work) (the "Use Period").
-Due to the County's obligations to HUD, funding availability under this Agreement shall terminate on September 1, 2027.
+The term of this Agreement shall be effective on the date of execution by the County and will terminate on the Project's Completion Date (as defined in the Scope of Work).

 Section 2.
 Termination.